msdubrovski/lt2212-v19-a3/README.md

 Outputfile and modelfile names should be given without the extension

-By adding the argument -P -A in gendata, the script uses POS tags and words, only using the -P would only use the tags.
+By adding the argument -P -A in gendata, the script uses POS tags and words, only using the -P will only use the tags.

 ## Reporting for Part 4
 Expected trends in results:
 - bigger improvement from N = 3 to 4 than from 4 to 5 (in the size of N-grams)
 - same-sized pieces of the text will have similar results, from a certain size.

 | -N | -E -S | Accuracy (%) | PerPlexity |